About The Land Institute

 “If your life’s work can be accomplished in your lifetime, you’re not thinking big enough.”

 – Wes Jackson

-The Land Institute’s journey since 1976 has been one of imagination and discovery, punctuated by both chastening and reward.
+The Land Institute’s journey since 1976 has been one of imagination and discovery defined by steady, cumulative progress.
 And it’s not over yet.

 Join us by supporting our work.
 The Land Institute is a 501(c)(3) nonprofit organization.